 We represent our clients in a straightforward and proactive manner.
 For people who have worked in the state of California, our team of professional attorneys and staff specializes in asbestos, hearing loss, orthopedic injuries, lung disease, and other work-related diseases.

-If you’re unsure how to proceed or are concerned that your employer will be obstructive, contact Gaylord & Nantais (562) 561-2669 or (213) 732-3436 immediately.
+If you’re unsure how to proceed or are concerned that your employer will be obstructive, contact Longshore Injury Lawyer Gaylord & Nantais (562) 561-2669 or (213) 732-3436 immediately.
 We’ll walk you through the entire process and safeguard you against unjustified retaliation.

-We’re here to help, please don’t hesitate to reach out.
-Fill the form below to get your case evaluated from the highly trusted lawyers Gaylord & Nantais
+We’re here to help; please don’t hesitate to reach out.
+Fill out the form below to get your case evaluated by the highly trusted lawyers Gaylord & Nantais.

 Get your case evaluated from the most trusted attorney in Long Beach and Los Angeles